geopm/geopm/service/docs/source/install.rst

 Ubuntu
 ^^^^^^

-There are 2 repostories that are maintained for GEOPM support on Ubuntu: one corresponding to the ``release-v3.0`` branch while the other corresponds to the ``dev`` branch.
+There are 2 repositories that are maintained for GEOPM support on Ubuntu: one corresponding to the ``release-v3.0`` branch while the other corresponds to the ``dev`` branch.
 Both are built with Nvidia GPU support **only**.